jclem/WorkflowComms/README.md

-# WorkflowCommms
+# WorkflowComms

-WorkflowCommms provides an interface between GitHub Actions and any messaging platform.
+WorkflowComms provides an interface between GitHub Actions and any messaging platform.

 ## Overview